Transport Layer Security: History and development

+Early research projects

 Secure Data Network System

-The Transport Layer Security Protocol (TLS), together with several other basic network security platforms, was developed through a joint initiative begun in August 1986, among the National Security Agency, the National Bureau of Standards, the Defense Communications Agency, and twelve communications and computer corporations who initiated a special project called the Secure Data Network System (SDNS).
-The program was described in September 1987 at the 10th National Computer Security Conference in an extensive set of published papers.
-The innovative research program focused on designing the next generation of secure computer communications network and product specifications to be implemented for applications on public and private internets.
+In August 1986, the National Security Agency, the National Bureau of Standards, the Defense Communications Agency launched a project, called the Secure Data Network System (SDNS), with the intent of designing the next generation of secure computer communications network and product specifications to be implemented for applications on public and private internets.
 It was intended to complement the rapidly emerging new OSI internet standards moving forward both in the U.S. government's GOSIP Profiles and in the huge ITU-ISO JTC1 internet effort internationally.

-Originally known as the SP4 protocol, it was renamed TLS and subsequently published in 1995 as international standard ITU-T X.274|ISO/IEC 10736:1995.
+As part of the project, researchers designed a protocol called SP4 (security protocol in layer 4 of the OSI system).
+This was later renamed the Transport Layer Security Protocol (TLSP) and subsequently published in 1995 as international standard ITU-T X.274|ISO/IEC 10736:1995.
+Despite the name similarity, this is distinct from today's TLS.

-Secure Network Programming
+Secure Network Programming (SNP)

-Early research efforts towards transport layer security included the Secure Network Programming (SNP) application programming interface (API), which in 1993 explored the approach of having a secure transport layer API closely resembling Berkeley sockets, to facilitate retrofitting pre-existing network applications with security measures.
+Other efforts towards transport layer security included the Secure Network Programming (SNP) application programming interface (API), which in 1993 explored the approach of having a secure transport layer API closely resembling Berkeley sockets, to facilitate retrofitting pre-existing network applications with security measures.
+SNP was published and presented in the 1994 USENIX Summer Technical Conference.
+The SNP project was funded by a grant from NSA to Professor Simon Lam at UT-Austin in 1991.
+Secure Network Programming won the 2004 ACM Software System Award.
+Simon Lam was inducted into the Internet Hall of Fame for "inventing secure sockets in 1991 and implementing the first secure sockets layer, named SNP, in 1993."

 SSL 1.0, 2.0, and 3.0

 Netscape developed the original SSL protocols, and Taher Elgamal, chief scientist at Netscape Communications from 1995 to 1998, has been described as the "father of SSL".
 SSL version 1.0 was never publicly released because of serious security flaws in the protocol.
-Version 2.0, after being released in February 1995 was quickly discovered to contain a number of security and usability flaws.
+Version 2.0, after being released in February 1995 was quickly found to contain a number of security and usability flaws.
 It used the same cryptographic keys for message authentication and encryption.
 It had a weak MAC construction that used the MD5 hash function with a secret prefix, making it vulnerable to length extension attacks.
-And it provided no protection for either the opening handshake or an explicit message close, both of which meant man-in-the-middle attacks could go undetected.
+It also provided no protection for either the opening handshake or an explicit message close, both of which meant man-in-the-middle attacks could go undetected.
 Moreover, SSL 2.0 assumed a single service and a fixed domain certificate, conflicting with the widely used feature of virtual hosting in Web servers, so most websites were effectively impaired from using SSL.